cs50nestm/cs50labs/variables/README.md

 ```c
 age = 18;
 ```
-The `=` sign here works very differently than it does in your math class.
-It is an assignment operator, not an equality operator, and it says to the computer, store the number 18 in the variable named `age`.
+The `=` sign here works differently than it does in your math class.
+In programming, `=` means assignent, not equaliity.
+It says to the computer: assign 18 to `age`.

 Assignment always works from right to left.
 In other words, the value on the right side of the `=` is evaulated first and then stored in the variable whose name is on the left side of the `=`.